The #MuteRKelly Movement Takes Its Protest To The Steps Of His Record Label

 "He preyed on young black girls and RCA Records is complicit in this," says Natalie Green, one of the protest organizers.
 "They promoted an abuser they allowed him to line his pockets to make royalties to go on tour and thus expand his fan base.
 And with that fan base he was able to abuse more girls.
 RCA Records has helped normalize violence against women."

-Green's claim that R. Kelly used his star power to illicit young women from his fan base was a common argument made through the Lifetime docuseries.
+Green's claim that R. Kelly used his star power to elicit young women from his fan base was a common argument made throughout the Lifetime docuseries.

 Last Thursday, Lady Gaga apologized for a 2013 duet with Kelly and had it removed from streaming services.
 Other artists like Celine Dion and The Pussycat Dolls are also reportedly asking for their recorded collaborations with the R&B singer to be pulled down.
 (Celine Dion records under Epic Records, a label also owned by Sony.)